mdanisurrahmanrony/MERN-Ecommerce-Shop/readme.md

 ### Env Variables

-Add your config variables values in the config.env file in backend/config folder as shown in the course.
+Add your config variables values in the config.env file in backend/config folder.

 ### Install Dependencies (Frontend)